The Foundational Investment Thesis of The Future is Sustainability

 Institutions have been searching for a timeless investment thesis that ensures good long-term decisions.
 Today, that thesis is clear.

 Sustainability is about more than solar panels and wind farms out in the middle of nowhere.
-Of course, this is where the “green” movement has really shown robust growth.
+Of course, this is where the “green” movement has shown robust growth.

 The Obama administration unlocked green energy incentives that paved the way for electric cars and renewable energy.
 These incentives helped to get green energy to price parity with traditional energy sources like coal and oil.